School of Journalism & Mass Communications

 Undergraduate Programs

 The school offers the Bachelor of Science degree in Journalism and Mass Communications.
-The program prepares students for careers in advertising, corporate communications, integrated marketing communications, news, writing and editing, management, and sales in traditional media and emerging and converged media.
+The program prepares students for careers in advertising, corporate communications, digital marketing communications, news, writing and editing, management, sports media, content creation, and sales in traditional media and emerging and converged media.

 The school also offers a minor in journalism and mass communications.